jseun/picketa-developer-site/_posts/building-picketa-developer-site.md

 - Project retrospectives
 - Engineering culture stories
 - Open source contributions
+- Our API specification

-By leveraging modern tools and embracing automation, we were able to create this platform in just one morning.
-It's a testament to how far development tools have come and how they can help teams move quickly without sacrificing quality.
+By leveraging Next.js, GitHub, and AWS Amplify, we were able to create this platform in just one morning.
+It's a testament to how far web development tools have come and how a well-chosen tech stack can help teams move quickly without sacrificing quality.

 We're excited to start sharing our engineering journey at Picketa, where we're building the future of agricultural technology.
 Stay tuned for more posts from our team!